Migration

-Prior versions of Rice required compiling some initial code on gem install.
-This has made Rice and libraries that use Rice to be difficult to use on some platforms, such as Heroku or Github Actions, where where the appropriate shared libraries and/or build systems are not allowed or available.
+Version 3 and earlier required compiling code on gem install.
+This made it difficult to use Rice on some platforms, such as Heroku or Github Actions, where the appropriate shared libraries and/or build systems are not allowed or available.

 Rice 4 transitions to being a header only library, making it much easier for libraries using Rice to provide binary builds.
 However, this work was substantial and required making a few backwards-incompatible changes This page documents the major changes that any one using Rice 3 will need to apply to their libraries to work with Rice 4 or newer.